 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary by email and mobile phone. - When the DSL is absent, please contact school's Deputy DSLs, Jackie Blackman, Kirsty Maxwell, Caroline Mansi or Jenni Collins. - If the school's DSL and deputies are not available or cannot be reached, please contact the Child Protection Consultation Hub on 01438 737511. - During the school holidays, the DSL and Deputy DSLs periodically check their emails, sharing any concerns with the other DSLs.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary. (head@longmeadow.herts.sch.uk) or bwells@longmeadow.herts.sch.uk) - When the DSL is absent, please contact school's Deputy DSL(s)